iOS

 Cocoapods Installation

-1. Make sure you have all the Prerequisites
+1. Make sure you have all the Prerequisites.

-2. Choose the SDK variant
+2. Choose the SDK variant you want to install.

 • source '[email protected]:Incode-Technologies-Example-Repos/IncdDistributionPodspecs.git'